We are now selling tickets to Taylors Irish Nights. Tickets on sale now! Read More

 Take a walk up the quays and enjoy a peaceful stroll along the banks of the River Liffey.
 A great way to relax and enjoy the views of what Dublin has to offer on the banks of the river with some great photo opportunities along the away.
 Also see the wonderful piece of art that is the Anna Liva monument which personifies the River Liffey.
 The sculpture was completed in 1988 and originally placed on O’Connell Street but was moved in 2001 to make room for the spire.
 In 2011 the sculpture Anna Liva moved to Croppies Memorial Park where it currently sits today.

-Also at stop 31, visit Smithfield Square where you can discover Cafés, Restaurants, Bars and Entertainment or drop in to watch a movie (and play some table-tennis) at the famous Lighthouse Cinema.
+Also at this stop visit Smithfield Square where you can discover Cafés, Restaurants, Bars and Entertainment or drop in to watch a movie (and play some table-tennis) at the famous Lighthouse Cinema.

 The Four Courts were opened in 1802 and today are home to the Supreme Court, The High Court and Dublin Circuit Criminal Courts.
 Designed by James Gandon (who also designed the Custom House) the Four Courts was the scene of fierce fighting in 1916 when it was taken over by Commandant Ned Daly.
 During the Civil War they were used as the headquarters of Anti-Treaty forces and this became the scene of fierce fighting between themselves and the Pro-Treaty National Army.
 The Four Courts is still in use today but only for civil matters, as the criminal courts have moved up to a new building The Criminal Courts of Justice, beside the Phoenix Park.

-The Wax Museum Plus has recently re-located to Westmoreland Street, just across the river from Stop 33.
+The Wax Museum Plus has recently re-located to Westmoreland Street, just across the river from the tour stop at Bachelors Walk.
 Their fantastic new venue provides room for many more exhibits and loads of interesting things to see for all ages.
 Visit the new Children's Fantasy Wax World, go back in time in the Time Vaults, learn the Great Irish writers and see what they looked like in the flesh (well nearly), See Ireland's favourites like Father Ted and Conor McGregor and of course visit the dreaded Chamber of Horrors.
 They can cater for groups of any size, and have always been a favourite attraction for Dublin children.
 Visit the WaxMuseumPlus website for more information

 Also visit Dublin's most famous landmark the Ha'penny bridge.
 Opened in 1816 the pedestrianised bridge is extremely popular with those visiting Dublin.
 The name of the bridge comes from the toll that had to be paid (1/2 a penny) for crossing the bridge when it was originally opened to pay for its construction.
-Take a trip on the Dublin Discovered Cruise from stop 33 also.
 This is the last stop on the tour.
 Note; the bus will continue back to O'Connell Street where you will be required to exit and join the next tour leaving from Stop 1.